nahid-rgb/layoffs-data-cleaning-EDA-sql/README.md

 **Dataset Source**:
 The dataset was downloaded from Kaggle: [Layoffs Dataset on Kaggle](https://www.kaggle.com/datasets/swaptr/layoffs-2022)
-Since this dataset continues to receive updates as new data is added, I have also included the exact Excel file I used (`layoffs.xlsx`) for reference.
+Since this dataset continues to receive updates as new data is added, I have also included the exact Excel file I used (`layoffs.csv`) for reference.

 ---